anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ### Expectations

-> Follow along with [this notebook](https://colab.research.google.com/github/GokuMohandas/mlops-course/blob/main/notebooks/expectations.ipynb){:target="_blank"} as we develop expectations for our dataset.
+> Follow along with our [testing notebook](https://colab.research.google.com/github/GokuMohandas/mlops-course/blob/main/notebooks/testing.ipynb){:target="_blank"} as we develop expectations for our dataset.
 We'll organize these expectations in our repository in the [projects section](testing.md#projects).

 There are many dimensions to consider for what our data is expected to look like.
 We'll briefly talk about a few of them, including ones that may not directly be applicable to our task but, nonetheless, are very important to be aware of.